 The chapter concludes by briefly examining two possible strategies to support students in transcending the ability/disability binary.
 The first is to offer students greater choice in terms of both pathways through curricula

 and the curricula themselves.
 The second related strategy is to provide academic staff with greater support to design curriculum and assessment alternatives that provide students with greater choice without undermining desired learning objectives and standards.

 |Item Type:||Book Chapter (Commonwealth Reporting Category B)|

 |Additional Information (displayed to public):||© 2011 Routledge.
 Permanent restricted access to paper due to publisher copyright restrictions.
 Print copy held in the USQ Library at call no. 370.72 Bey.|

-|Uncontrolled Keywords:||chronic illness; disability; education|
+|Uncontrolled Keywords:||chronic illness; disability; education; higher education research|

 |Fields of Research (FoR):||13 Education > 1303 Specialist Studies in Education > 130312 Special Education and Disability|

 |Socio-Economic Objective (SEO):||C Society > 93 Education and Training > 9399 Other Education and Training > 939903 Equity and Access to Education|